As a Certified Associate in Project Management with experience in a PMO environment, I know how important it is to plan & execute projects.

 - The amount and detail of information required.

-- The formal and informal method for getting information such as observation, talking to subject matter experts, meetings, and reports.
+- The formal and informal methods for getting information such as observation, talking to subject matter experts, meetings, and reports.

 - The delivery of the information, whether it is going to be verbal or in writing, face-to-face, by phone, mail, email, or in a virtual meeting.